-1. Oil and gas information pursuant to FASB Accounting Standards Codification 932 308 1.1.
-1.2.
-1.3.
-1.4.
-1.5.
+1. Accounting Standards Codification 932 308 Accounting Standards Codification 952 300 1.1.
+Assessment process for reserves 308 1.2.
+Proved developed reserves 1.3.
+Proved undeveloped reserves 1.4.
+Estimated proved reserves of oil, bitumen and gas 1.5.
 1.6.
-1.7.
-1.8.
-1.9.
-Assessment process for reserves 2.
+Results of operations for oil and gas producing activities 1.7.
+Capitalized costs related to oil and gas producing activities 1.8.
+Standardized measure of discounted future net cash flows (excluding transportation) 1.9.
+Changes in the standardized measure of discounted future net cash flows 2.
 Other information 327 2.1.
-Net gas production, production prices and production costs 3.
+Net gas production, production prices and production costs 327 3.
 Report on the payments made to governments (Article L. 225-102-3 of the French Commercial Code) 329 3.1.
-3.2.
-Reporting by country and type of Payment Reporting of Payments by Project and by type of Payment, and by Government and by type of Pay
+Reporting by country and type of Payment 330 3.2.
+Reporting of Payments by Project and by type of Payment, and by Government and by type of Payme